 Motility – Y. pestis is a motile bacterium when in the host body but is non – motile when isolated in the laboratory.

 Flagella – Yersinia pestis is a flagellated bacterium with a peritrichous flagella arrangement.

 Spores – The Yersinia pestis is a non–sporing bacterium.

-Capsule – The Y. pestis is surrounded by a slime layer which may be a capsule or an envelope which can easily be demonstrated using India ink preparation, appear as a clear halo in a dark background.
+Capsule – The Y. pestis is surrounded by a slime layer which may be a capsule or an envelope that can easily be demonstrated using India ink preparation, appear as a clear halo in a dark background.

 Gram Staining Reaction – Yersinia pestis is a Gram -ve (Negative) bacterium.

-In the microscopic view of Giemsa or Methylene blue-stained smear, shows bipolar staining (safety pin like appearance) with the two ends densely stained and a clear central area.
+In the microscopic view of Giemsa or Methylene blue-stained smear, shows bipolar staining (safety pin-like appearance) with the two ends densely stained and a clear central area.
 Also, pleomorphism is quite common in Yersinia pestis and in old cultures, involution forms are commonly seen (like Coccoid, club-shaped, filamentous & Giant form).